ndd21/PHYS281/docs/demo-data-types.md

 !!! note
     Everything in Python is an @(object) (hence *object oriented programming*, or OOP).
-In OOP an object is a thing that contain data in the form of variables and/or functions to act on that data.
+In OOP an object is a thing that contains data in the form of variables and/or functions to act on that data.
 All variables are objects and therefore the @(type) refers to the "type" of object.
     "Type" is sometimes used interchangeably with "@(class)", where a class defines a type.